 - Hologram and Overlays: Some printers can apply holographic patches or overlays for added security.

 By understanding the basic principles of ID card printing, you can make informed decisions when selecting a printer for your specific needs.
 Whether you require a simple system for employee badges or a complex solution for secure government identification, there's an ID card printer to suit your requirements.
+Explore our ID card printer range for models suitable for all volumes and budgets.

 🤔 Still unsure about what you need?
 Take our four-part printer quiz for recommendations.